• Home

 In most cases, application fees are non-refundable as they cover the cost of processing applications.
 However, some state laws may require refunds if you are overcharging or not using the entire fee to process the application.

-You can choose to waive the rental application fee in some cases, such as for a previous tenant.
+You can choose to waive the non-refundable application fee in some cases, such as for a previous tenant.
 However, waiving the fee is not advised in most circumstances because the law requires everyone to have equal access to rental properties, and waiving the fee can be seen as preferential treatment.

 Who Pays Rental Application Fees?

-What are Rental Application Fees Meant For?
+What are Application Screening Fees Meant For?

 • Applicant’s personal information verification